I know it’s not just me who loses hours on end to the internet.

 6. Rediscover the fun of offline activities.

-7. Set time limits for online activities.
+7. Set time limits for being online.

 8. Declutter your digital life.

-9. Use the ‘two-tab rule’.
+9. Use the two tab rule.

 10. Batch your online tasks.

-11. Practice mindful internet use.
+11. Be a bit more mindful about your internet use.

 12. Reward yourself for staying offline.